newblord/TestProjects/EFTest/Tiger.Dal/Features-Readme.txt

 						and the repositories for the other tables will be added as properties or using IOC
 	16)  Complete Unit Of Work Design Pattern
 	17)  Add IOC or Dependency Injection
+	18)  When GenerateContext is disabled switch to ADO.NET Connection to database instead of Entity Framework
+	19)  Change CollectionType Database Setting to RepositoryCollectionType and use only in Repository